 Keepers Cottage (Norton Court Estate Cottage No 34)

-At the time that the Inclosure Act affected Norton, 1807, the cottage that was to become the home to the gamekeeper in more recent times, Plot No 58 at Great Ground, Wainlode Hill, was owned by Walter Wilkins Esq.
+At the time that the Inclosure Act affected Norton, 1807, the site of the cottage that was later to become the home to the gamekeeper, was Plot No 58, a house and garden of 25 perches at Great Ground, Wainlode Hill, and was owned by Walter Wilkins Esq.
 In the 1770s a Captain Wilkins had married Miss Hayward, the heiress of Wallsworth Hall.
 The Wilkins family had originally been named de Winton and they later reverted to this surname.
 It is believed that these were the Wilkins that owned much land at Norton then including Yew Tree Farm which was actually known as Wilkins Farm at this time.

 [1806]